-Performance appraisals should be intimately tied to the development of an employee, understanding their experiences and motivations and how their success factors in to the overall success of the company.
+Performance appraisals should be intimately tied to the development of an employee, understanding their experiences and motivations and how their success factors into the overall success of the company.
 By linking feedback to an employee’s Personal Development Plan and other development objectives, managers are better positioned to offer targeted feedback and provide access to appropriate training materials to facilitate learning.
 Failure can often offer an opportunity for personal growth, so managers who face delivering negative feedback at an appraisal should come prepared with potential solutions which set the employee back on the right track.

 By the same token, individuals looking to better understand how to be a successful remote employee should engage in regular self-evaluation, including prior to any upcoming appraisals.
 This could be in the form of scheduled templates sent out automatically to employees in the days prior to appraisals and giving managers an additional layer of context on which to base their feedback.
-Employees working remotely are more likely to experience problems which could fly under the radar, and self-evaluations give them an opportunity to flag these issues before the appraisals meeting.
+Employees working remotely are more likely to experience problems that could fly under the radar, and self-evaluations give them an opportunity to flag these issues before the appraisals meeting.

-By allowing for regular multi-directional feedback as part of the automated performance management and review processes, managers and leaders can be sure that they have an holistic overview of the various dynamics affecting employees’ performance records.
+By allowing for regular multi-directional feedback as part of the automated performance management and review processes, managers and leaders can be sure that they have a holistic overview of the various dynamics affecting employees’ performance records.
 Most importantly, this feedback should be meaningful.
 A Gallup survey showed that “87% of millennials rate “professional or career growth and development opportunities” as important to them in a job”, so managers who demonstrate consideration for this desire to evolve are positioned for greater employee success.

 Following on from the appraisal meeting, managers can update any objectives in performance management software with easy to track KPIs, while ensuring these goals are aligned both to the individual’s Personal Development Plan and the wider aims of the company.